alshedivat/al-folio/_pages/about.md

 I am Qingqin Liu (刘晴钦 in Chinese), a second-year Master student in the Department of Communication of Science and Technology at University of Science and Technology of China, advised by Prof. Yanxiang Zhang.

-I am interested in enabling interactions using different modalities(touch, gestures, haptics, gaze, etc.), and on different devices (hand-held, head-mounted, in midair, esp.
+I am interested in enabling human-computer interactions using different modalities(touch, gestures, haptics, gaze, etc.), and on different devices (hand-held, head-mounted, in midair, esp.
 VR/AR/MR).
-Also, I am excited about game interaction and interfaces, the design and development of games, and player experience evaluation.
+Also, I am interested in game interaction and interfaces, the design and development of games, and player experience evaluation.